Our team members are trained as:

 Jennifer takes a client-centered approach while working with children, parents, and families.
 Drawing from a variety of therapeutic techniques, including Internal Family Systems (IFS), Cognitive Behavioral Therapy (CBT), as well as art and play therapy, she tailors her sessions to meet the unique needs of each individual.
 Her warm, thoughtful approach creates a safe and supportive environment where clients feel heard, understood, and valued.

-Under the supervision of Remington Rebeil (LMFT 123555), Jennifer welcomes all feelings and parts (IFS) into the room; she helps the client understand that these feelings and parts have an "innate desire to support the child in becoming their best ‘self.’”
+Under the supervision of Remington Rebeil (LMFT 123555), Jennifer welcomes all feelings and parts (IFS) into her space; she helps the client understand that these feelings and parts have an "innate desire to support the child in becoming their best ‘self.’”
 Her primary areas of focus include strengthening the parent-child relationship, balancing the family system, supporting highly sensitive children, addressing Attention Deficit Hyperactivity Disorder (ADHD) and other neurodevelopmental disorders.

 Jennifer has experience working with clients as young as two years old and is committed to supporting individuals from diverse backgrounds.
 She has worked with neurodivergent clients, members of the LGBTQ+ community, and survivors of domestic violence.